 12.The "Most-Favoured Treatment" provision of the Agreement specifies that any preferential treatment the Mainland accords to investments and investors from other countries or regions, if more preferential than that under CEPA, will be extended to Hong Kong investments and investors.

 Hong Kong's Liberalisation Measures

-Following past practice, Hong Kong will not impose any new discriminatory measures on Mainland services and service suppliers in the areas of services covered by the Agreement.
+13.Following past practice, Hong Kong will not impose new discriminatory measures on Mainland investments and investors in non-services sectors covered by the Agreement.

-For enquiries on issues related to CEPA, please contact the relevant sections in the TID.
+20.For enquiries on issues related to CEPA, please contact the relevant sections in the TID.